-APPA promotes reader this in educational facilities for professionals teeking to build their careery, transform their institutions, and elevate the value and recognition of facilities in education; APPA provides members the apportunity to explore trieds, hower, and best practices in educational facilities through mutanth, publications, professional development, and credentialing.
-Formerly the Association of Physical Plant Administrators, APPA is the association of charge for 5,200 estuditional facilities professionals at more than 1,500 learning institutions throughout the United States, Carasta. and abroad.
-For more information, with us at www.open.cog.
+APPA promotes leadership in educational facilities for professionals seeking to build their careers, transform their institutions, and elevate the value and recognition of facilities in education.
+APPA provides members the opportunity to explore trends, issues, and best practices in educational facilities through research, publications, professional development, and credentialing.
+Formerly the Association of Physical Plant Administrators, APPA is the association of choice for 5,200 educational facilities professionals at more than 1.500 leavesing institutions thau they have the listed Charge Core of the second seco

+1,500 learning institutions throughout the United States, Canada, and abroad.
+For more information, visit us at www.appa.org.